The Higgs branch of Heterotic ALE instantons: Introduction

-The above setup gives rise to intricate 6D models with tensor multiplets, vector multiplets, and matter hypermultiplets in various representations of the (product) gauge group, of rank $r_\text{V}$.
-For ALE singularities of type $\mathbb C^2/\mathbb Z_k$ and $\mathbb C^2/\mathbb D_k$ these models can be understood via a dual description in Type I' (adding O6 planes for the orbifolds of $\mathbb D_k$ type) --- see \cite{Hanany:1997gh,Brunner:1997gf,Hanany:1999sj} for a detailed description.
-In this paper we focus on the case of type $\mathbb C^2/\mathbb Z_k$.
-In this case the tensor branch of the 6D vacuum moduli space --the branch where tensor multiplet scalars take vacuum expectation values (VEVs)-- is the Coxeter box of $USp(2M)$, i.e. topologically $(S^1)^{\otimes M}/\text{Weyl}(USp(2M))$ if there are $M$ dynamical tensors.
+The above setup gives rise to intricate 6D models with (dynamical) tensor multiplets (say $n_\text{T}$ of them), vector multiplets, and matter hypermultiplets in various representations of the (product) gauge group, of rank $r_\text{V}$.
+For ALE singularities of type $\mathbb C^2/\mathbb Z_k$ and $\mathbb C^2/\mathbb D_k$ these models can be understood via a dual description in Type I' (adding O6-planes for the orbifolds of D type) -- see \cite{Hanany:1997gh,Brunner:1997gf,Hanany:1999sj} for a detailed description.
+In this paper we focus on type A, i.e. $\mathbb C^2/\mathbb Z_k$.
+In this case the tensor (or Coulomb) branch of the 6D vacuum moduli space --the branch where tensor multiplet scalars take vacuum expectation values (VEVs)-- is the Coxeter box of $USp(2M)$, i.e. topologically $(S^1)^{\otimes M}/\text{Weyl}(USp(2M))$ if there are $n_\text{T}=M$ dynamical tensors.
 This space is compact and has size $M_\text{s}^2$ \cite{Intriligator:1999cn}.
-Upon compactification on a $T^3$, for a trivial choice of flat connection at infinity leaving the heterotic gauge symmetry unbroken, there is an exact quantum corrected Coulomb branch (CB) of quaternionic dimension\footnote{\ That is, $\dim_\mathbb{H}=\frac{1}{4}\dim_\mathbb{R}$.
-For a modern perspective on CBs in 3D see e.g. \cite{Bullimore:2015lsa} and references therein.}
+Upon compactification on a $T^3$, for a trivial choice of flat connection at infinity leaving the heterotic gauge symmetry unbroken, there is an exact (quantum corrected) Coulomb branch (CB)\footnote{\ For a modern perspective on CBs in 3D see e.g. \cite{Bullimore:2015lsa} and references therein.} of quaternionic dimension